gorczakowski/gorczakowski.github.io/index.md

 This site is a "work in progress"...

 <!-- wstawic zdjece appki -->
-While you are here please go and check out my [minimal pairs language training app](https://github.com/gorczakowski/minimal-pairs-app){:target="_blank"}
+While you are here please go and check out my concept for the [minimal pairs language training app](https://github.com/gorczakowski/minimal-pairs-app){:target="_blank"}

 ---